kev512/carpentry-company-mobile-app/README.md

 ## Setup

-To run this project, install it locally by following these steps
+To run this project, install it locally by following these steps:

 #### Installation